piyushxp/DataAlgo/Basics/ProblemSolving.md

 # Problem-Solving 101.

-# A Problem-Statement is Given
+- When a Problem-Statement is given =>

 ## Identify and Understand the Nature of the Problem:
 - Try to define the Problem